Live Data Connections to SAP BPC Embedded

 You can create live data connections to an SAP BPC embedded configuration system using the Direct connection type.

 In order to write data back to a BPC embedded configuration model from SAC, you will need a planning license (minimum SAP Analytics Cloud for planning, standard edition).

 For more information, refer to Features by License Type for Planning Models.

 The Direct connection using CORS is recommended for these reasons:

 To use this connection type, you must configure Cross-Origin Resource Sharing (CORS) support on your SAP BW system.

-- SAP Analytics Cloud Support Matrix for Live Connectivity to SAP NetWeaver BW
+- For details of the support of BW query functionality, please refer to SAP Analytics Cloud Support Matrix for Live Connectivity to SAP NetWeaver BW and SAP BW/4HANA

 HTTP/2 is supported for SAP BW data sources.
 This backwards compatible protocol optimizes network and server resource usage to increase performance.